 Definition 3 (Pareto Efficiency and Constrained Efficiency).
-An allocation x is Pareto efficient (PE) if $\nexists x' = x + t$ with $\sum_i t^i = 0$ which Pareto dominates x.
-An allocation x is constrained efficient (cPE) if $\nexists x' = x + t$ with $t \in \tilde{T}$ which Pareto dominates x.
+An allocation x is Pareto efficient (PE) if $\nexists t \in T$ such that x + t Pareto dominates x.
+An allocation x is constrained efficient (cPE) if $\nexists t \in \tilde{T}$ such that x + t Pareto dominates x.

 The notion of Pareto efficiency is stronger than the notion of constrained efficiency because it admits more general improvements.
-For Pareto efficiency we consider any other allocation that is feasible, while constrained efficiency only considers allocations that obey the budget feasibility for the fixed prices p.
+For Pareto efficiency we consider any other trade that is mutually compatible, while constrained efficiency only considers mutually compatible trades that obey the budget feasibility for the fixed prices p.
 Instead of requiring that every agent wants to consume a strictly positive amount of every good, i.e. interiority, we make a much weaker assumption on the attractiveness of different goods.

 Definition 4 (Weak Interiority).
-An economy satisfies weak interiority if the following holds for every market h.
+An economy satisfies weak interiority if the following holds for every market $h \neq 0$ .

-- (i) If h is non-scarce, then there is another non-scarce good $k \neq h$ such that $\hat{x}k^h > 0$, i.e. the seller of a non-scarce good h demands at least one other non-scarce good. - (ii) If h is scarce, then $\hat{x}h^h > 0$, i.e. the seller of a scarce good h demands a positive amount of it.
+- (i) If h is non-scarce, then there is another non-scarce good $k \neq h$ such that $\hat{x}k^h > 0$ , i.e. the seller of a non-scarce good h demands at least one other non-scarce good. - (ii) If h is scarce, then $\hat{x}h^h > 0$ , i.e. the seller of a scarce good h demands a positive amount of it.